Weekly Update: Which COUNTIES have the highest per capita rates of #COVID19 cases and fatalities

-Here's the top 40 counties ranked by per capita COVID-19 cases as of Saturday, June 27th:
+Here's the 25 counties with the highest official per capita rates of COVID-19 cases and fatalities as of Saturday, May 23rd:

-On the other hand, as you can see below, 14 of the 20 counties with the highest COVID-19 mortality rates voted for Hillary Clinton.
-It's actually more like 17 out of 20, since both the NY Times and John Hopkins University data files lump all 5 New York City boroughs (which are actually counties) into a single listing.
+There's a clear disconnect between the counties with the highest rates of infection and the ones with the worst mortality rate.
+All 10 of the counties with the highest rate of infection are low-population rural counties which voted for Donald Trump, as are 19 of the top 25.
+On the other hand, 9 of the 10 counties with the highest COVID-19 mortality rate voted for Hillary Clinton, as are 15 of the top 25.
+It's actually more like 19 of the top 25, really, since both the NY Times and John Hopkins University data files lump all 5 New York City boroughs (which are actually counties) into a single listing.
 Four of the five are solid blue (the exception is Richmond County, aka Staten Island).

-Setting political lean aside, while it's not exactly news that New York and New Jersey hold multiple top spots, it's noteworthy that four of the five deadliest COVID counties are located in Georgia.
-In fact, 10 of the top 40 are Georgia counties regardless of red or blue status.
+Setting political lean aside, while it's not exactly news that New York, New Jersey (and Detroit) hold multiple top spots, it's noteworthy that four of the top six deadliest COVID counties are located in Georgia.
+In fact, 8 of the top 25 are Georgia counties regardless of red or blue status.